-Table 5.2: Low voltage greater than 750MWh ner annum tariff eliaihility TUDIE J.Z.
-Low voltage greater than 7 Joivivvii per unnum tuniji engibility
+Table 5.2: Low voltage greater than 750MWh per annum tariff eligibility

-Tariff Conditions Tariff 5 LV Majors Is the tariff available for all customers supplied at an NMI point where: Total electricity consumption is greater than 750MWh per annum per NMI.
+Tariff Conditions Tariff 5 Is the tariff available for all customers supplied at an NMI point where: LV Majors Total electricity consumption is greater than 750MWh per annum per NMI.
 Electricity is supplied at a voltage defined as low voltage - nominally 230 to 400V.